specialo0/CV_base/README.md

 # CV_base
-Works were performed in context of university discipline, no more
+Works were performed in context of university discipline

 IU_1: binarization of cup without cv libraries;